Tel: 202-544-4953202-544-4953; Fax: 202-318-9170; Email: Mark Kantor

 Mr. Kantor graduated with honors in 1975 from the University of Southern California and in 1979 from both the University of Michigan's Institute for Public Policy Studies, where he received his master's degree, and the University of Michigan Law School.
 He joined Milbank Tweed in 1979, and was assigned to the Firm's Hong Kong office for several years in the 1980s.
 In late 1986, he became a partner in the Firm.
 He relocated to the Washington, D.C. office in 1987.

 Interested parties should not rely on this website as a complete or updated source of disclosure information about Mark Kantor.
-Mr. Kantor does not maintain a current or complete list of engagements, publications, memberships or associations on this website.
+Mr. Kantor does not maintain a current or complete list of engagements, publications, memberships or associations, whether on this website or otherwise.
 Mr. Kantor is a member of or teaches at a number of organizations.
 He is or may become a member of a board of editors of other periodicals.
 Advertising, sponsorship or other support by such a periodical or its affiliates for conferences and similar events is a matter within the authority of the publishers of those periodicals, not the editors.
 Mr. Kantor is a member of the Board of Directors of the American Arbitration Association.
-He also attends numerous conferences and events related to inter alia arbitration and litigation, international business transactions, international law and commercial, investment, project finance and finance law and participates on social networks such as Facebook and Linkedin.
-Mr. Kantor does not maintain records of fellow members, speakers, sponsors, faculty, students, participants, committee members, employees or attendees of such organizations or events, as that is not by itself a “known … relationship which might reasonably affect impartiality or independence in the eyes of any of the parties.”
+He also attends numerous conferences and events related to inter alia mediation, judging, arbitration and litigation, business transactions, law and administrative, intellectual property, commercial, investment and finance law and participates on social networks such as Facebook and Linkedin.
+Mr. Kantor does not maintain records of fellow members, speakers, advertisers, sponsors, organizers, faculty, students, “friends”, authors, participants, committee members, employees or attendees of such organizations, periodicals or events, as that is not by itself a “known … relationship which might reasonably affect impartiality or independence in the eyes of any of the parties.”
 Canon II, Code of Ethics for Arbitrators in Commercial Disputes, American Bar Association (2004); General Standard 2, International Bar Association Guidelines for Conflicts of Interest in Commercial Arbitration (2004).
-Mr. Kantor requests any party in an arbitration for which he is proposed as an arbitrator to promptly disclose any facts or circumstances leading that party to question his impartiality or independence as soon as that information is reasonably available to the party and, for that purpose, to undertake a reasonable search of publicly available information promptly after learning of Mr. Kantor’s prospective appointment as arbitrator.
+Mr. Kantor requests any party in an arbitration for which he is proposed as an arbitrator to promptly disclose any facts or circumstances leading that party to question his impartiality or independence as soon as that information is reasonably available to the party and, for that purpose, to undertake a reasonable continuing search of publicly available information promptly after learning of his prospective appointment as arbitrator.
 He makes a statement substantially similar to this paragraph in disclosure statements for all arbitrations for which he is nominated as an arbitrator.